Pilates for Period Pain

 Can Pilates help with period pain?

 The time of the month can leave us feeling rubbish, from cramps to bloating to increased anxiety so getting to your regular Pilates class or exercise session can feel like a struggle.
-If you’ve been into the studio for a class or private sessions you’ll have heard me preach about the wonders of Pilates, there is no one who wouldn’t benefit some way from Pilates and period pain is no exception!
-Thankfully research shows that a regular Pilates practice can improve symptoms of PMS as well as decrease bloating and abdominal cramps.
+If you’ve been into the studio for a class or private sessions you’ll have heard me preach about the wonders of Pilates, there is no one who wouldn’t benefit in some way from Pilates, and period pain is no exception!
+Thankfully, research shows that a regular Pilates practice can improve symptoms of PMS as well as decrease bloating and abdominal cramps.

 Breathing

-You may know that mindful movement practices such as yoga and Pilates focus on breathing, in Pilates we focus not just on deep breaths utilising the diaphragm but also breathing wide into the side and back ribs.
-The benefits of this mean that the ribs are able to move and stretch, the diaphragm can massage the internal organs and this enables the pelvic floor to gently lengthen up and down.
+You may know that mindful movement practices such as yoga and Pilates focus on breathing.
+In Pilates, we focus not just on deep breaths utilising the diaphragm but also breathing wide into the side and back ribs.
+The benefits of this mean that the ribs can move and stretch, the diaphragm can massage the internal organs, and this enables the pelvic floor to gently lengthen up and down.
 Breathing in this way also promotes relaxation, enhances mood and aids concentration.
 Stress can be one of the biggest factors in PMS symptoms as well as in irregular or absent periods.
-When we are stressed it becomes more difficult to take bigger breaths as our bodies go into our β€˜fight and flight’ autonomic nervous state and we start to shallow breathe into the upper chest.
+When we are stressed, it becomes more difficult to take bigger breaths as our bodies go into our ‘fight or flight’ autonomic nervous state, and we start to shallow breathe into the upper chest.

 Your Pelvic Floor